Tachycardia: AV reentrant tachycardia

 AV reentrant tachycardia (AVRT) requires an accessory pathway for its maintenance.
 AVRT may involve orthodromic conduction (where the impulse travels down the AV node to the ventricles and back up to the atria through the accessory pathway) or antidromic conduction (which the impulse travels down the accessory pathway and back up to the atria through the AV node).
 Orthodromic conduction usually results in a narrow complex tachycardia, and antidromic conduction usually results in a wide complex tachycardia that often mimics ventricular tachycardia.
 Most antiarrhythmics are contraindicated in the emergency treatment of AVRT, because they may paradoxically increase conduction across the accessory pathway.

 Junctional tachycardia

 Junctional tachycardia is an automatic tachycardia originating in the AV junction.
 It tends to be a regular, narrow complex tachycardia and may be a sign of digitalis toxicity.

 Management

 The management of tachycardia depends on its type (wide complex versus narrow complex), whether or not the person is stable or unstable, and whether the instability is due to the tachycardia.
 Unstable means that either important organ functions are affected or cardiac arrest is about to occur.
+Stable means that there is a tachycardia, but it does not seem an immediate threat for the patient's health, but only a symptom of an unknown disease, or a reaction that is not very dangerous in that moment.

 Unstable

 In those that are unstable with a narrow complex tachycardia, intravenous adenosine may be attempted.
-In all others immediate cardioversion is recommended.
+In all others, immediate cardioversion is recommended.

+Stable

+If the problem is a simple acceleration of the heart rate that worries the patient, but the heart and the general patient's health remain stable enough, it is possible to correct it by a simple deceleration using physical maneuvers called vagal maneuvers.
+But, if the cause of the tachycardia is chronic (permanent), it would return after some time, unless that cause is corrected.

+Besides, the patient should avoid receiving external effects that cause or increase tachycardia.

+The same measures as in unstable tachycardia can also be taken, with medications and the type of cardioversion that is appropriate for the patient's tachycardia.